By Libby Hagedon, Account Executive

 Facebook’s Advertising platform and its companion, the Facebook Pixel, is a powerful tool that can be leveraged to precisely target people who look just like your most loyal customers.

 - If you haven’t set up a Facebook Pixel on your website, please do.
 This pixel lets you track and target the people who visit your website on Facebook.
-It’s simple to set up, and only takes a few steps.
+It’s simple to set up, and hiv dating apps.

 - Create a traffic campaign on Facebook with their Ads Manager tool to drive traffic to your website.
 As you’re getting more visits to your website, Facebook gathers data based upon the Events that you set up with their Events tool.
 Facebook is also learning what kind of people come to your website, and is constantly turning the dials of its algorithm to see what type of ad, what type of creative, and what type of copy will elicit the response desired from that audience.